digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/fixed-rate-bond.rst

 #. instruct settlement by presenting a bond holding
 #. settle the resulting batch atomically

-This example builds on the previous :doc:`Settlement <settlement>` tutorial script in the sense that the same parties, accounts and holding factory are used.
+This example builds on the previous :doc:`Settlement <../getting-started/settlement>` tutorial script in the sense that the same parties, accounts and holding factory are used.

 Run the Script
 **************